python-microservices/pyms/README.md

 Choose from 1, 2, 3, 4, 5, 6 [1]:
 ```

-When you finish to introduce the options, a project will be created in `project_slug` folder
+When you finish to introduce the options, a project will be created in `[project_folder]` folder

 ## How To Contrib